janbsc4/BoardgameRecommender/README.md

 ## Getting Started

 You need Git and Python installed on your machine.
+The commands below are for Mac Terminal and zshell (default Mac).
+Adapt them if you are using a different system.

 Then, from the Terminal, clone the repository: